-- A. Employees who believe that an unsafe or unhealthy working condition exists have the right and are encouraged to report the condition to their office Lead Specialist.
-The Agency shall not require any employee to work in a situation posing the threat of imminent danger. - B. If any employee reports the existence of an unsafe or unhealthy working condition to a Lead Specialist in the office or an Area Director, the Agency shall make reasonable efforts to investigate the condition as soon as reasonably possible and, if necessary, to report the condition for further investigation. - C. When an inspector conducts a physical inspection of the work place, the Union shall be given an opportunity to accompany the inspector during the inspection on official time.
+- A. Employees who believe that an unsafe or unhealthy working condition exists have the right and are encouraged to report the condition to their office POC.
+The Agency shall not require any employee to work in a situation posing the threat of imminent danger. - B. If any employee reports the existence of an unsafe or unhealthy working condition to a Lead Specialist in the office or an Area Director, the Agency shall make reasonable efforts to investigate the condition as soon as reasonably possible and, if necessary, to report the condition for further investigation. - C. When an inspector conducts a physical inspection of the workplace, the Union shall be given an opportunity to accompany the inspector during the inspection on official time. - Safety and Health inspections for all work areas shall be conducted by the New York Rural Development Safety and Occupational Health Manager or other qualified individual. - 2.
+When a work-place inspection is conducted by the Agency's safety representative or by an outside Agency, the Union shall be invited to accompany the inspectors.
+During the course of any such inspection, any employee may call the attention of the inspector to any unsafe or unhealthful working conditions. - D. Employees shall perform properly assigned duties unless they reasonably believe that compliance or performance poses an imminent risk of death or serious bodily harm.
+If such a belief exists, the employee must contact their supervisor as soon as it is safe to do so and discuss the circumstances and appropriate action.

-- 1. Safety and Health inspections for all work areas shall be conducted by the New York Rural Development Safety and Occupational Health Manager or other qualified individual. - 2.
-When a work-place inspection is conducted by the Agency's safety representative or by an outside agency, the Union shall be invited to accompany the inspectors.
-During the course of any such inspection, any employee may call the attention of the inspector to any unsafe or unhealthful working conditions. - D. Employees shall perform properly assigned duties unless they reasonably believe that compliance or performance poses an imminent risk of death or serious bodily harm. - E. If a hazardous condition is discovered in any work place, the Agency shall post and maintain notices of the condition to employees at or near the location of the hazard until the condition has been corrected.
+- E. If a hazardous condition is discovered in any workplace, the Agency shall post and maintain notices of the condition to employees at or near the location of the hazard until the condition has been corrected.
 Such notices shall: (a) contain a warning; (b) describe the unsafe or unhealthful working condition; and (c) describe any precautions that applicable regulations require employees to take. - F. The Agency shall assure prompt abatement of unsafe or unhealthy working conditions found to exist.
 When prompt abatement cannot be accomplished, the Agency shall develop, following consultation with the Union, a plan setting forth a timetable for abatement and a summary of interim steps to protect employees.
 Employees exposed to such conditions shall be informed of the abatement plan and the Union shall be consulted during the implementation of the plan.
-When the hazard cannot be abated without the assistance of GSA or other Federal lessor agency, the Agency shall work with the lessor agency to seek abatement. - G. Whenever reasonably possible, the Agency shall inform the Union no later than one (1) full workday in advance when paints or pesticides are to be used in the presence of, or in close proximity to, employees.
+When the hazard cannot be abated without the assistance of GSA or other Federal lessor Agency, the Agency shall work with the lessor Agency to seek abatement. - G. Whenever reasonably possible, the Agency shall inform the Union no later than one (1) full workday in advance when paints or pesticides are to be used in the presence of, or in close proximity to, employees.
 This notice shall also include any warning statements given to the Agency by the organization using the paints or pesticides or that the Agency otherwise possesses. - H. The Agency shall not subject any employee to restraint, interference, coercion, discrimination or reprisal for filing a report of an unsafe or unhealthful working.